Interjet/interjet-connector/README.md

 #### Simple Cross-Domain Messaging Library <br>

 Description: <br>
-Simple abstraction to the postMessage method. <br>
+Simple abstraction of the postMessage method. <br>
 This library allows to send / receive messages to / from any domain
 ##### Basic usage
 Include the library in your document: